GAM-team/GAM/docs/Authorization.md

 * Type project creator in the Filter box
 * Click Project Creator
 * Click Save

+## Authorize GAM to create projects
+If you try to create a project and get an error saying "This app has been blocked on your domain for either being insecure or non-edutational"; you'll have to mark the GAM Project Creation app as trusted.
+Perform these steps and then retry the create project command.

+* Access the admin console and go to Security -> Access and data control -> API controls
+* Click **Manage third-party app access**
+* Click Add app and select **OAuth App Name Or Client ID**
+* Paste 297408095146-fug707qsjv4ikron0hugpevbrjhkmsk7.apps.googleusercontent.com
+* Click Search
+* Click Select at right end of line referencing GAM Project Creation
+* Check box to the left of the line with GAM Project Creation client ID
+* Click Select
+* Keep the default scope domain.com (all users) or select an org unit that includes your GAM admin
+* Click Next/Continue
+* Click Trusted: App can request access to all Google data
+* Click Next/Continue
+* Click Finish/Confirm

 ## Create a new GCP project folder
 This folder can be used in a subsequent `gam create project parent <String>` command.